NSHipster/articles/2013-01-21-nslocalizedstring.md

 ---

-`NSLocalizedString` is a Foundation function that returns a localized version of a string.
+`NSLocalizedString` is a Foundation macro that returns a localized version of a string.
 It has two arguments: `key`, which uniquely identifies the string to be localized, and `comment`, a string that is used to provide sufficient context for accurate translation.

 In practice, the `key` is often just the base translation string to be used, while `comment` is usually `nil`, unless there is an ambiguous context: